morphgnt/tischendorf/text/parsed/README.txt

 - - fields:
   0. Book (corresponds to the filename, which is the Online Bible standard)
   1. Chapter:Verse.word-within-verse
+  2. Pagraph break ("P") / Chapter break ("C") / No break (".") (see
+     below)
-  2. The text as it is written in the printed Tischendorf (Kethiv)
+  3. The text as it is written in the printed Tischendorf (Kethiv)
-  3. The text as the editor thinks it should have been (Qere)
+  4. The text as the editor thinks it should have been (Qere)
-  4. The morphological tag (following the Qere)
+  5. The morphological tag (following the Qere)
-  5. The Strong's number (following the Qere)
+  6. The Strong's number (following the Qere)
-  6. The lemma in two versions:
+  7. The lemma in two versions:
-    6.a The first version, which corresponds to The NEW Strong's Complete Dictionary of Bible Words.
+    7.a The first version, which corresponds to The NEW Strong's Complete Dictionary of Bible Words.
-    6.b Followed by the string " ! "
+    7.b Followed by the string " ! "
-    6.c Then the second version, which corresponds to Friberg, Friberg and Miller's ANLEX.
+    7.c Then the second version, which corresponds to Friberg, Friberg and Miller's ANLEX.
     There may be several words in each lemma.